Server and Network Security

 In addition to the code reviews mentioned above, we use several other measures to ensure vulnerabilities are not present in the application.

 Static analysis is run on all code repositories to scan their dependencies for known vulnerabilities as recorded in the National Vulnerability Database (NVD), managed by NIST.
+The containers in which Propeller deploys its services and applications are similarly scanned.
 Automated alerts are sent to relevant developers who apply the recommended fix as promptly as possible based on the relevance and severity of the issue.

 We have also employed third-party penetration testers to find and report vulnerabilities in our application and systems.
 Once a report is made, it’s triaged, assessed for severity, and the vulnerability is patched appropriately.